 |

-Pocket
+Pocket Place

 Most of our K-3

-classrooms have fifteen or twenty colorful pocket charts (in
+classrooms have fifteen or twenty colorful pocket charts

-sequencing, sentence building, sorting pictures and words,
+charts, sequencing, sentence building, sorting pictures

-specific task for differentiated instruction.
+aside for a specific task for differentiated

-One of my favorite uses
+One of my favorite

-ready cards for different spellings for each vowel.
-(For
+have created print ready cards for different spellings

-instance: ay, ai, a-e, a, etc.) Each game comes with
+for each vowel.
+(For instance: ay, ai, a-e, a, etc.)

-directions, clues and cards and a cheat sheet with all of
+Each game comes with directions, clues and cards and a

-the answers for the teacher!
-These games are available on
+cheat sheet with all of the answers for the teacher!

-the Word Way page of this website.
+These games are available on the Word Way page of this

 Interactive pocket